 It is essential to use cold water instead of warm, as warmth can set blood stains on the fibres.
 By carefully employing this method, one can effectively remove blood stains without exacerbating the issue.

-Once the initial application of cold water has minimized the stain, employing effective blotting techniques becomes the next critical step in guaranteeing the stain does not settle deeper into the carpet fibres.
+Once the initial application of cold water has minimised the stain, employing effective blotting techniques becomes the next critical step in guaranteeing the stain does not settle deeper into the carpet fibres.

 Using a damp cloth, gently blot the affected area, taking care not to rub the stain, which could push the blood deeper.
 Continue using a dry cloth to blot dry the surface, alternating between the two as needed.